Data Access Roles at Preset

 Data restriction (via data access roles) is possible for the following workspace roles:

-Similar to the Secondary Contributor, this user role has access to all data within a workspace, but is subject to data restrictions as defined by a data access role.
-Limited Contributors can't create physical datasets from databases and schemas, and they can't upload CSVs to databases.
+Similar to the Secondary Creator, this user role has access to all data within a workspace, but is subject to data restrictions as defined by a data access role.
+Limited Creators can't create physical datasets from databases and schemas, and they can't upload CSVs to databases.
 However, they can create virtual datasets and charts/dashboards using the data they have access to.

 Viewer